oserr/sensor-calibration/README.md

 21. timestamp(unix)
 22. User Mark

 ## Installing and using python packages
 1. Install anaconda toolchain
-2. From within the project folder, run `conda env create`.
-This will install the packages listed in `environment.yml`.
+2. From within the project folder, run
+   `conda env create -f environment-linux.yml`.
+This will install the packages
+    listed in `environment-linux.yml`.
     * To create the enviornment globally, use the flag `-n MYENV` to create the environment with name MYENV.
     * To create the enviornment locally, use the flag `-p PATHTOENV` to create